 Baking is an occasional activity for me so I don’t want to keep my baking supplies in high-traffic storage areas.

 I prefer glass containers for things that are stored for longer periods, like flour and sugar.

 Snack container contents have a much quicker turnover so I don’t worry about the possibility of plastic leaching into my pretzels.
 No one wants cookies that taste like plastic!

 Add pretty labels since many of these ingredients can look the same.
 If you don’t like the style that came with your jar set, you can purchase those separately.
 I like the minimalist look of these – classic!

 Notice how you can see everything stored in each cabinet and drawer.
-Nothing is crammed in and shoved back, out of sight.
+Nothing is crammed in and shoved back out of sight.
 Being able to see everything helps us keep track of our supply levels so we know exactly what needs to be added to the shopping list…Hey, Alexa!

+Keep it simple!
 After all, that is the point of all this organizing, right?
-Reduce the amount of unnecessary stuff and establish order for the things you need.
+Reduce the amount of unnecessary stuff and establish an order for the things you need.